Greg Valentine: Media

 In 2008 Valentine co-starred with George "The Animal" Steele in a short film entitled Somethin Fishy, in which the two former wrestlers purchase a fishing camp.
 The film served as the pilot for a comedy series that was not developed further.

 Legacy

 British wrestler Steve Crabtree (the son of promoter Max Crabtree and nephew of headline star Big Daddy) was billed as "Greg Valentine" while wrestling for Joint Promotions in the 1980s.
-His brother Spencer also wrestled as "Scott Valentine".
+He won the 1986 televised "Golden Grappler" trophy tournament.
+His brother Spencer Crabtree also wrestled as "Scott Valentine".